Kotlin/dataframe/docs/StardustDocs/topics/read.md

 ]
 ```

-We can read it from the file
+We can read it from file

 <!---FUN readJson-->